BenyaminMN/welcome-to-barcelona/README.md

 ## Deployment

 - __The was deployed to GitHub pages.
-The stepsto deploy are as follows:__
+The steps to deploy are as follows:__
     - In the GitHub repository, navigate to the settings tab.
     - On the setting selection to the left, select "Pages".
     - From the source section drop-down menu, select Master Branch.